 In case you’re wondering why the photo shows a salmon fillet when the title mentions no such thing, it’s because the salmon is merely incidental to this entry.
 This is about what’s beneath the salmon — the bed of veggies that you see in the photo.
-It’s a very simple salad that you can prepare in under ten minutes and it goes well with grilled fish or meat.
+It’s a very simple cucumber and carrot salad that you can prepare in under ten minutes and it goes well with grilled fish or meat.

 Why piquant?
-Because unlike most Western salad dressings that have a sharp acidic flavor, the acid in this dressing is camouflaged by the sweetness of sugar.
-And for texture, the salad is sprinkled with toasted cashew nut bits and tossed with crisp onion leaves and the sweetly pungent cilantro.
+Because unlike most Western salad dressings that have a sharp acidic flavor, the acid in this dressing is mellowed down by the sweetness of sugar.
+Instead of sharply acidic, the dressing is pleasantly acidic.
+It more understandable when you have tried and tasted the dressing.

 - 2 cucumbers, peeled and shredded

-1 carrot, peeled and shredded
+- 1 carrot, peeled and shredded

-2 to 3 tbsps. of crushed cashew nuts, toasted in an oil-free pan
+- 2 to 3 tbsps. of crushed cashew nuts, toasted in an oil-free pan

-about 12 onion leaves
+- about 12 onion leaves

-a small handful of cilantro, roughly chopped
+- a small handful of cilantro, roughly chopped

-For the dressing:
+- For the dressing:

-2 tbsps. of rice wine vinegar
+- 2 tbsps. of rice wine vinegar

-3 tbsps. of white sugar
+- 3 tbsps. of white sugar

-1/2 tsp. of salt
+- ½ tsp. of salt

 - Press the shredded cucumber in a strainer to remove as much water as possible.

-Take ten onion leaves and cut into two-inch lengths.
+- Take ten onion leaves and cut into two-inch lengths.
 Cut the two-inch lengths vertically as finely as you can manage.

-Cut the remaining two onion leaves into rings; reserve for garnish.
+- Cut the remaining two onion leaves into rings; reserve for garnish.

-Place the cucumber, carrot and onion leaves (NOT the garnish) in a bowl.
+- Place the cucumber, carrot and onion leaves (NOT the garnish) in a bowl.

-Stir the ingredients for the dressing until the salt and sugar dissolve.
+- Stir the ingredients for the dressing until the salt and sugar dissolve.

-Pour the dressing over the vegetables.
+- Pour the dressing over the vegetables.
 Toss lightly.

-To serve, place a bed of salad on a plate.
+- To serve, place a bed of salad on a plate.
 Place your grilled fish or meat on top.
 Sprinkle with the toasted nuts, reserved onion leaves and cilantro.
 Serve at once.